arbor-sim/arbor/doc/install.rst

 ~~~~~~~~~~~

 Arbor has full support for NVIDIA GPUs, for which the NVIDIA CUDA toolkit version 9 is required.
+And AMD GPUs when compiled with hip-clang (hipcc).

 Distributed
 ~~~~~~~~~~~